FerrenF/dfaReader/README.md

 # Finite Automaton Reader Command Line Application

-This command-line application allows you to read and test strings against deterministic finite automata (DFAs) and non-deterministic finite automata (NFAs) stored in a file.
-It also provides functionality to track routes through the automaton.
+This command-line application allows you to read and test strings against finite automatons.
+It supports deterministic finite automatons (DFA), non-deterministic finite automatons (NFA), and pushdown automatons (PDA).

+## Caveats

+The alphabet can not consist of words.
+Only single characters may exist in the alphabet.
+I will probably fix this.

+You can not push or consume multiple symbols at once.
+This makes for tedious programming of machines using the file format included.
+This will definitely be changed.

 ## Prerequisites